Georgia Foreign-Trade Zone, Inc. Board of Directors

 A native of North Andover, MA, Scott holds bachelor’s degrees in English Literature and in Economics as well as M.A. in English Literature from Emory University.
 Mr. McMurray also holds an associate’s degree in the Japanese Language from Southern Japan International College in Miyazaki, Japan.

-Georgia Ports Ports Authority Designee
+Director, Economic & Industrial Development, Georgia Ports Ports Authority Designee

-Georgia Department of Economic Development Designee
+Division Director for Global Commerce, Georgia Department of Economic Development

 Myrna White

-Myrna White is Assistant General Manager, Office of Public and International Affairs, at Hartsfield-Jackson Atlanta International Airport – the world’s busiest airport.
-Her oversight includes Media Relations, International Affairs, Public Relations, Government Affairs, Conferences/Special Events and Community Affairs.
+Myrna White is the Managing Principal of Everest Global Engagement.
+She was previously Assistant General Manager, Office of Public and International Affairs, at Hartsfield-Jackson Atlanta International Airport – the world’s busiest airport.
+Her oversight included Media Relations, International Affairs, Public Relations, Government Affairs, Conferences/Special Events and Community Affairs.
+Before being named Director of Public Affairs, she managed the Airport’s legislative agenda on the local, state and congressional levels.

 White, who is fervent about youth development, established the Airport’s Partners in Education program, now Aviation Education, which has introduced thousands of youth to careers in aviation.
-Additionally, it was under White’s leadership that Hartsfield-Jackson created its first brand guidelines and updated the Airport’s logo to its current state.

 Her leadership in the community earned her commendation resolutions from both the Georgia Senate and the House of Representatives.
 She currently serves as Chair of the Clayton State University Women in Leadership Advisory Council and is Chair-elect for the ATL Airport Chamber Board of Directors.
 A past chair of the Airports Council International Marketing & Communications Committee North American region, she also has served as a board member of several local chambers of commerce and civic organizations.